 Method vs. Philosophy

-There are hundreds, maybe thousands, of books written about parenting.
-While people can glean great advice and tips from many books and “brands” of parenting methodology, if something is truly a method, then it has a fatal flaw.
+Sometimes we’re familiar with what they’re referencing and sometimes we aren't but the answer that we usually give is that while people can glean great advice and tips from many books and “brands” of parenting methodology, if it’s truly a method, then it has a fatal flaw.
 Let me explain.

-If you take a look at the titles of many parenting books, it is clear that many parents are looking for a list of things that they should and shouldn’t do.
-They want the steps, the rules, and/or the words they should say, because we all know that it’s relatively easy to just follow the instructions.
-There is an important reason why such a list cannot be effective: It doesn’t exist.
+We’re constantly asked by parents to simply give them a list of things that they should and shouldn’t do.
+They want the steps … the rules … the words they should say, because we all know that it’s easier to just follow the instructions.
+We can not, and do not offer this to parents for one vital reason: It doesn’t exist.
 When you boil down parenting into one method it ignores the vast diversity God has created.
 A method will work great with some kids and backfire with others.

-A much more effective approach when seeking parenting help is to adopt or develop a philosophy.
-One such philosophy is Grace Based Parenting.
-It teaches that parents ought to raise kids the way God parents His children (all of us): parenting with grace.
+What we do offer to parents is a philosophy.
+We believe we ought to parent our kids the way God parents His kids (all of us) … with grace.
 God’s grace sees all our flaws and loves us anyway.
-It knows that we are pre-programmed to fail (sin nature) and rather than allowing that to define our relationship with Him, God says, “Get back up, walk with Me, because you are my child and I delight in you!”
-God’s grace doesn’t circumvent consequences.
-The Bible says that God disciplines those He loves but God does those things knowing there is nothing we can ever do to earn our favor with Him.
+It knows that we are pre-programmed to fail (sin nature) and rather than allowing that to define our relationship with Him, He says, “Get back up, walk with Me… because you are my child and I delight in you!”
+God’s grace doesn’t circumvent consequences and the Bible says God disciplines those He loves but God does those things knowing there is nothing we can ever do to earn our favor with Him.
 He simply gives it as His gift to us because of what Christ sacrificed on the cross.

 Grace Based Parenting gives kids: